MicrosoftDocs/ATADocs/ATPDocs/playbook-domain-dominance.md

 ### Skeleton Key attack Detection in Defender for Identity

-What did [!INCLUDE [Product short](includes/product-short.md)] detect and report while all of this was happening?
+What did Defender for Identity detect and report while all of this was happening?

 ![Skeleton Key attack detected by [!INCLUDE [Product short.](includes/product-short.md)]](media/playbook-dominance-skeletonkey_detected.png)

-[!INCLUDE [Product short](includes/product-short.md)] successfully detected the suspicious pre-authentication encryption method used for this user.
+Defender for Identity successfully detected the suspicious pre-authentication encryption method used for this user.

 ### Golden Ticket - Existing User